Since a young age, there was a longing for freedom, truth and God.

 RETREATS & COURSES

-7 months dedicated to truth, embodiment, self-inquiry, resting as awareness & the ‘I AM’ and including the sensations in the body, healing childhood trauma and strengthening the nervous system.
+7 months dedicated to truth, embodiment, self-inquiry, resting as awareness & the ‘I AM,’ basic therapy and healing childhood trauma.

-8 months of solo retreat focused on refining self-practice, further study & application of Buddhism, contemplative & western psychology, nonduality and self-realization teachings of Ramana Maharshi, Nisargadatta Maharaj, Adyashanti, Mooji and Rupert Spira
+8 months of solo retreat focused on refining self-practice, further study & application of Buddhism, contemplative & western psychology, non-duality and self-realization teachings of Ramana Maharshi, Nisargadatta Maharaj, Ramesh Balsekar, Adyashanti, Mooji, Rupert Spira, etc…

 Introduction to Buddhism || Tushita Meditation Center || Dharamshala, India || 2019